python-lapidary/lapidary/lapidary-openapi/Readme.md

 - Read- and write-only attributes: [TODO] Read-only attributes are considered non-existent when the object is validated before being sent to the server.

 ## Broken and incomplete API specifications

+- errata: use errata to update the specification document in cases where actual data doesn't match it, and the service provider is reluctant or slow to update it.

 TODO: pre- and postprocessing of API specification (dict- and pydantic-based models) with python code, errata (jsonpatch), etc